On December 2, 2012, Led Zeppelin received the Kennedy Center Honors from President Barack Obama.

 It's an award bestowed upon those considered to have contributed greatly to American culture, with other recipients including Ella Fitzgerald, Leonard Bernstein, Frank Sinatra, Ray Charles, Sammy Davis Jr., Dizzy Gillespie, Johnny Cash, Carole King and Joni Mitchell.
 In a world where awards are handed out like lollipops, The Kennedy Center Honors are a big deal.

-Every December, pandemics permitting, the awards climax with a gala event at the Kennedy Center Opera House in Washington, D.C., and in 2012 the show included an emotional performance of Stairway To Heaven by Heart’s Ann and Nancy Wilson, with Jason Bonham on drums.
+Every December, the awards climax with a gala event at the Kennedy Center Opera House in Washington, D.C., and in 2012 the show included an emotional performance of Stairway To Heaven by Heart’s Ann and Nancy Wilson, with Jason Bonham on drums.

 Did we say emotional?
 It's almost startlingly so.
 It's the looks the surviving members of Led Zeppelin give each other during the performance.
 It's Robert Plant's eyes watering as he watches Ann Wilson singing a song he famously has a difficult relationship with.
 It's the gospel choir paying tribute to John Bonham in the most unexpected way.
 It's Jason Bonham lifting his eyes towards the heavens as the song climaxes.
 It's extraordinary.

 "I knew we did a lot of damage to people's brains and ear drums, and I knew we wrote some great songs, but it was a very humbling experience," Plant told LA Weekly.
 "When I saw Heart perform Stairway To Heaven, I just couldn't believe that song had anything to do with this 64-year old man that was sitting next to John Paul Jones.
 I thought to myself, 'This is me...
 How did this happen?'"